SongTube/flutter_pip/README.md

 ## Android Setup

-You need to declare that your all supports Picture in Picture mode by adding to your AndroidManifest.xml the following line:
+You need to declare that your app supports Picture in Picture mode by adding to your AndroidManifest.xml the following line:

 ```xml